johanneswseitz/dokio/README.md

 ### It's Markdown powered by [pulldown-cmark](https://docs.rs/pulldown-cmark/0.0.11/pulldown_cmark/)

-You can use the full Markdown syntax as defined by the [commonmark]() standard to write your documentation.
+You can use the full Markdown syntax as defined by the [CommonMark](http://commonmark.org/) standard to write your documentation.
 Including images, hyperlinks and if that's not enough, you can always fall back on plain html.

 ### It's diagrams as code powered by [nomnoml](http://nomnoml.com/)